Chapter 10-100: Organizational Components of the University of California

 10-110 Office of the President

-The Regents have adopted Bylaws and Standing Orders which list many of the duties of the President as the executive head of the University.
-(See Standing Order 100.4.)
+The Regents have adopted Bylaws and Standing Orders which list many of the duties of the President as the executive head of the University (see Standing Order 100.4).

-10-111 Executive Vice President - Business Operations
+10-111 Executive Vice President – Chief Operating Officer

 10-112 Executive Vice President – Chief Financial Officer

-The Office of the Chief Financial Officer is responsible systemwide management of overseeing all aspects of financial management at the ten campuses, five academic medical centers and the Lawrence Berkeley National Laboratory.
-Responsibilities include: oversight on accounting and financial controls, risk management, strategic sourcing, tax compliance, payroll coordination and long range
+The Office of the Chief Financial Officer (UC Finance) is responsible systemwide management of overseeing all aspects of financial management at the ten campuses, five academic medical centers and the Lawrence Berkeley National Laboratory.
+Responsibilities include: oversight on accounting and financial controls, risk management, strategic sourcing, tax compliance, payroll coordination and long range financial planning.
+In addition, the Office is responsible for external relationships with rating agencies, investment houses, banks, financial auditors and financial regulators.
+The Office administers cross- campus efforts on financial matters and works closely with the Division of Business Operations on budgeting and policy decisions.

-b.
-Risk Management Services
+(2) Risk Services

 The Office is further responsible for monitoring various cash advance programs administered by the campuses and for directly administering a limited number of cash advance programs.